Demitsi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creating a script that creates an alias
+A script that prints a certain command where the user is the current Linux user